 What am I giving up to stay in the Settlement Class?

-Unless you excluded yourself by taking the steps described in FAQ 11, you are staying in the Class, and that means that you cannot sue, continue to sue, or be part of any other lawsuit about the same matters, claim and legal issues that were or could have been asserted in this case (except for claims of personal injury or property damage other than damage to the Settlement Class Vehicles and/or their original or replacement tires).
-It also means that all of the Court’s orders will apply to you and legally bind you.
+Unless you excluded yourself by taking the steps described in FAQ 10, you remain in the Settlement Class, and that means that you cannot sue, continue to sue, or be part of any other lawsuit about the same matters, claim and legal issues that were or could have been asserted in this case (except for claims of personal injury or property damage other than damage to the Settlement Class Vehicles and/or their original or replacement tires).
+It also means that all of the Court’s orders apply to you and legally bind you.

 The Settlement Agreement describes the precise legal claims that you give up if you remain in the Settlement.
 The Settlement Agreement is available here.Back To Top